rmassidda/cm-project-19/report.md

 # Conclusions

-In this report we have explored analytically and experimentally direct and iterative approaches to the least squares problem.\
+In this report we have explored analytically and experimentally direct and iterative approaches to the least squares problem.

 In the analytical sections, we have recalled the main properties of the algorithms.
 Firstly the L-BFGS method has been described and studied considering the peculiarities of the linear least squares problem.
 The theoretical results concerning the convergence of the method have been explored to ensure their relevance and satisfaction.\
 For what concerns the direct numerical approaches, we first recalled the structure of the standard thin QR factorization based on Householder reflectors.
 Then, we introduced a new modified version of the algorithm to be applied on matrices of the form specified in the project assignment.
 This brought the algorithm to be more efficient on this specific type of data while still maintaining the nice stability properties of the standard QR algorithm.

-In the experimental part of the report, we evaluated the Python implementations of the studied approaches on the ML-cup dataset by comparing them with each other and against NumPy's built-in methods.
+In the experimental part of the report, we evaluated the Python implementations of the studied approaches on the ML-cup dataset by comparing them with each other and against Numpy's built-in methods.
 By doing this, we confirmed experimentally the main presuppositions outlined in the report.\
 We have studied different variations of the L-BFGS parameters reporting in detail the range of considered values and their outcome, also comparing them with other optimization techniques such as the Newton method and the standard BFGS method.
 The behaviour of the method for bad-conditioned problems has been analyzed in detail to highlight weaknesses of the technique.\
 For what concerns the direct approaches, the modified QR algorithm resulted around 20 times faster than the standard version.
 Moreover, we checked the behaviour of the algorithm with respect to its accuracy, which stayed below the theoretical upper bounds outlined in the analytical part of the report.